dansmyers/ProgrammingAndSoftwareDevelopment/2-Arrays_and_Loops/Deliverables/README.md

             System.out.println("It's your turn, Player " + player + ".";
             System.out.println("Take 1, 2, or 3 stones from the pile.");

-            // Use nextInt() to get the player's move
+            // TODO: Use nextInt() to get the player's move

-            // Reduce the number of stones
+            // TODO: Reduce the number of stones

-            // Check the winning condition
+            // TODO: Check the winning condition

-            // If there are 0 stones, print a winning message and set playing = false;
+            // If stones == 0, print a winning message and set playing = false;

             // else, switch to the other player